Tegze/MinimizeServerSidebar/README.md

-# HideServers
+# MinimizeServerTab
-BetterDiscord plugin to hide server bar
+BetterDiscord plugin to hide the server bar